 Stanford Emanuel Radiation Oncology Center

 Using state-of-the-art equipment, the Stanford Emanuel Radiation Oncology Center provides some of the most advanced radiation therapy available anywhere.
-The Center is a joint venture between Emanuel and Stanford Hospital & Clinics and Stanford University School of Medicine, and is staffed by Stanford physicians and physicists.
+The Center is a joint venture between Emanuel and Stanford Health Care and Stanford University School of Medicine, and is staffed by Stanford physicians and physicists.